HydraSpex/MCP4725/README.md

 # MCP4725
-This Library is for the MCP4725 12-bit Digital-to-Analog Converter with EEPROM connected via I²C and its variants, and is tested on the MCP4725A0 and MCP4725A1.<br>
+This library is for the MCP4725 12-bit Digital-to-Analog Converter with EEPROM connected via I²C and its variants, and is tested on the MCP4725A0 and MCP4725A1.<br>
-Also works with the Adafruit, Sparkfun an other Brand Breakout Boards.<br>
+Also works with the Adafruit, Sparkfun an other brand Breakout Boards.<br>
 It is designed to work on a Raspberry Pi and requires Python 3.

 ## Installation & Requirements
-Just copy the Library (MCP4725_lib.py) in your Project Folder.<br>
+Just copy the library (MCP4725_lib.py) in your project folder.<br>
 Requires "smbus".
 Normally preinstalled!

 ## Supports the major MCP4725 features: